-- Ensures that the decision to transfuse blood is made with careful attention to the risks and benefits for each individual. - Informs patients and encourages their participation in transfusion decisions. - Uses state-of-the-art techniques to avoid the need for blood transfusion. - Minimizes unnecessary sources of blood loss. - Uses advance planning to build blood counts before procedures.
+- Ensures that the decision to transfuse blood is made with careful attention to the risks and benefits for each individual. - Informs patients and encourages their participation in transfusion decisions. - Uses state-of-the-art techniques to avoid the need for blood transfusion. - Minimizes unnecessary sources of blood loss..